Please contact us if you have an image of this player. email@example.com

 Little is known about this player.
 We do know he lived in St.Helens when he played for the club and resided at Crispin Street.
 In 1939 he was living in Wilson Street, St Helens and working as a Labourer for an Engineer in a Power Station.
 James signed up for the Royal Engineers after this year.
 He played as a back-rower and made his debut against Barrow on 1st April 1934.
 It was a time when the great St.Helens side of the early 1930s was beginning to break up through a combination of age, injury and financial necessity!
 Leyden played number eleven on his debut, with Albert Fildes and Arthur Lemon making up the back row.
+Interestingly, another prominent member of the back row, Jack Arkright, had been moved to centre for that game.
 His last match was at the end of the season against London Highfield at Knowsley Road when he played in the left centre.
 His winger, New Zealander Roy Hardgrave, scored a hat-trick in Saints 34-12 success.

 If you have any further information about this player, and possibly an image, we would like to hear from you.